VladimirSiv/VladimirSiv.github.io/_posts/2025-04-03-databricks-dab-target-customization.md

 environments, ensuring easier management and scalability of Databricks projects.

-> If you completely new to DAB, please refer to
+> If you are completely new to DAB, please refer to
 > [What are Databricks Asset Bundles?](https://docs.databricks.com/aws/en/dev-tools/bundles){:target="\_blank"}
 > before continuing with this blog post.